BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 #### 3. **Simple Analogy**: Imagine the Linux kernel is a busy post office:
 - Every day, it processes letters (network packets, file reads, system events).
 - If you wanted to filter out spam mail (e.g., suspicious packets), you'd normally need to rewrite the post office's internal processes (modify the kernel).
-- But with eBPF, you can simply write a small "mailroom plugin" that works alongside the post office to filter spam as the letters pass through—without changing how the post office works.
+- But with eBPF, you can simply write a small "mailroom plugin" that works alongside the post office to filter spam as the letters pass through without changing how the post office works.

 #### 4. **Example: Network Packet Filtering**.
 Let’s say you want to block network packets coming from a suspicious IP address.
 - **Without eBPF**: